Off-duty Superior officer arrested following fatal crash - NewsBreak

 Superior Police Chief Nicholas Alexander says the sergeant is being held in the Douglas County Jail on a possible charge of homicide by intoxicated use of a vehicle.

-A statement from Alexander said the officer has been placed on administrative leave, per department policy.
+A statement from Alexander said Sgt.
+Greg Swanson has been placed on administrative leave, per department policy.
+It was not immediately clear if Swanson has hired an attorney who could speak on his behalf.

 The arrest was made following a two-car crash in Superior about 1:15 a.m.
 The crash resulted in the death of a 23-year-old man, who police believe was from Eau Claire.
 Two of three other occupants in the victim’s vehicle were taken to the hospital.
 They extent of their injuries wasn’t immediately known.

-The driver of the other vehicle involved was an off-duty Superior officer, the statement said.
-And, for that reason, the police department has asked outside agencies, the Wisconsin State Patrol and Douglas County Sheriff's Office, to investigate.
+The driver of the other vehicle involved was Swanson, the statement said.
+And, for that reason, the police department has asked outside agencies, the Wisconsin State Patrol and Douglas County Sheriff’s Office, to investigate.

 “This is a sad and tragic incident.
 We wish to express our sincere sympathy to the family and friends of the deceased, and our hopes of a speedy and successful recovery for the other occupants involved,” Alexander said in the statement.